princeton-nlp/HELMET/helmet.md

    <figcaption>Figure 4: Different categories do not correlate well with each other.</figcaption>
 </figure>

-While some tasks moderately correlate with each other (e.g., RAG and MS-MARCO) due to their retrieval-based nature, others show little correlation (e.g., Summ and Cite).
+While some tasks moderately correlate with each other (e.g., RAG and MS-MARCO) due to their retrieval-based nature, others show little correlation (e.g., LongQA and Cite).
 Notably, ICL has the lowest correlation with other tasks, which suggests that it is a unique task that requires different capabilities from the model.
 Therefore, model developers should evaluate across these distinct axes to draw a more holistic picture of the model's capabilities.

 ### Models degrade with increasing lengths and task complexity